anicca048/Kebab/Readme.md

 	OpenSource license.
 Kebab does not require any special permissions to run, so please do not run
 	Kebab in admin-mode.
-If a vulnerabillity is found in the way that Kebab or Npcap parses packet information, and you are running Kebab in admin-mode, it could lead to privledge escalation.
+If a vulnerabillity is found in the way that Kebab or Npcap parses packet information, or in the parsing of external data, such as checking for updates and or loading configuration file data, and you are running Kebab in admin-mode, it could lead to privledge escalation.

 # Npcap
 WinPcap has been out of date for quite some time, and is lacking in